 Deferred taxes are current tax payments that you push into the future, often via an investment or retirement account.
-Tax deferral has two primary advantages:
+Like deferred expenses, tax deferrals in Canada have two primary advantages:

-In addition to other investment income strategies, registered retirement savings plans and registered education savings plans are the most commonly used avenues of tax deferral for most Canadians.
-The money in an RRSP or RESP grows tax-free, and it is not taxed until the student withdraws from the RESP or when the retiree receives payments from the RRSP.
+In addition to other investment income strategies, most Canadians use registered retirement savings plans and registered education savings plans as avenues of tax deferral.
+Money in RRSPs and RESPs grows tax-free, and it doesn’t get taxed until the student withdraws from the RESP or the retiree receives payments from the RRSP.